 Jeremy Roenick sues NBC, claims Trump support and 'double standards' factored in firing

-NHL analyst was canned over sex comments while figure-skating commentators 'can say whatever,' lawsuit claims
+NHL analyst was canned over sex comments while figure skating commentators 'can say whatever,' lawsuit claims

 Former NHL player and analyst Jeremy Roenick is reportedly suing NBC for wrongful termination over jokes he made about the idea of having a threesome with his wife and a female coworker at NBC Sports.